jukrb0x/dotfiles-macos-intel/README.md

 # dotfiles (WIP)
-My personal dotfiles, powered by [`yadm`](https://yadm.io/)
+Workspace setup, My personal dotfiles, powered by [`yadm`](https://yadm.io/)

 Dotfiles are very personal things, make sure you read the document before actually using them.
-Personally I use this repository to sync my dotfiles, however this repository aims to assist you with creating your own Dotfiles so that I would try to document all magics that I've been using.
+Personally I use this repository to sync my dotfiles, however this repository aims to assist you with creating your own Dotfiles.
+I would try to document all magics that I've been using.
 The dotfiles are managed by `yadm`, which is git-like tool to manage and sync dotfiles.
 However, you can choose other dotfiles manager such as [`mackup`](https://github.com/lra/mackup).

 Principles:
 - Try not to add system-related files into this project, keep pure to application itself.